An ag(e)ing hacker, Luca Saiu's blog

 Non-Anki software customisation

-Of course I need to type a lot both using both the Cyrillic and the Latin alphabets when preparing notes or researching.
+Of course I need to type using both the Cyrillic and the Latin alphabets when preparing notes or researching, and to repeatedly switch between them.
 I can easily commute my keyboard layout between Latin and Cyrillic with a keystroke.

 I have memorised both layouts (both custom and non-standard) and now no longer need my old keyboard labels: